NeshHari/XMonad/README.md

     - Custom Prompts (Man Pages, Search Engines, etc.)
     - Spacing/Gaps on the Fly
     - Managehelpers (Center Float, Shift to Workspace, etc.)
-    - Sensible Keybindings With Mkkeymap (Emacs-Style)
+    - Sane Keybindings With mkKeymap (Emacs-Style)
     - Topic Spaces (upcoming)
     - Theme Switching (upcoming)

 ## Prerequisites
 The following guide requires the latest/git version of XMonad to be installed to avert recompilation errors from missing dependencies.
 For compatibility with the stable version (>= 0.17), consider removing [disableEwmhManageDesktopViewport](https://github.com/xmonad/xmonad-contrib/commit/cf13f8f9a7acddc1134be3f71097633def1476a8) in xmonad.hs, which is unavailable in said version at the time of writing.